Mak2006/spring-labs/Java 10, 11 enhancements.md

 	5.
 4. A cleaner interface to garbage collector interface.
 GC is parallel
 5. CDS - More features -  AppCDS - saves memory
-6. Java Safe points - Suspend all threads for
+6. Java Safe points - Global Safe Points are points in the code where all threads are at a well described state, All the threads have to reach a safe point before its possible to do a Stop-The-World full garbage collection or a JNI call to native code.
+More [here](http://robsjava.blogspot.com/2014/02/how-safe-points-effect-jni-and-garbage.html)
 7. Time based release versioning -

 ## Java 8